 It comes naturally to Dan, a former teacher, to suggest books to read, cuisine to try, and movies to watch to get group members immersed in the culture of their destination before they go.
 He is always thinking of his travelers and sharing information that’s relevant to the history and customs of the places they’ll be exploring next.
 He and his wife put a lot of effort into coming up with creative ways to make pre-departure meetings both informative and fun, like creating a living room safari camp before a trip to Kenya or laying out food in the shape of the Nile River before a tour to Egypt.

 With Dan and his wife organizing the trips, this group has ventured far and wide together in search of new experiences—from Israel to Thailand, and Scandinavia to China.
 “Most people in the group have done a Grand Tour a few times; where we’re looking now are more exotic places.”
-Having been abroad 44 times, Dan says, “You never see everything, you can always learn more.”
+Having been abroad over 45 times, Dan says, “You never see everything, you can always learn more.”